 First year students take up residence in Anchorage to begin their studies as Dental Health Aide Therapists.
-Often this means leaving families and communities behind to begin a training program that includes one year of classroom instruction in oral health principles and practices.
-Students are immersed in the didactic material, but also see real patients, both child and adult, providing them with diagnostic and preventive services.
+Training includes one year of classroom instruction in oral health principles and practices.
+Students become immersed in the didactic material, but also see real patients, both children and adults, providing diagnostic and preventive services.
 In addition, they perform fillings on the teeth of mannequins that serve as patients in the laboratory.